octopuscabbage/ghostbot/README.md

 Unfortunately, the other bots were unable to compete very well.
 This bot won every single round and claimed victory!

+The dictionary files it pulls from are from /usr/dict/words and the standard scrabble word list

 The algorithm for this bot is as follows:

 	load up the dictionary files into a set